Former Science Minister appointed Rainbow Seed Fund Advisory Chair

 Dr Bestwick represents the Science and Technology Facilities Council on the Board.
 He is STFC's Executive Director, Business and Innovation.

-The core partners in the Rainbow Seed Fund are the Biotechnology and Biological Sciences Research Council (BBSRC), the Natural Environment Research Council, the www.stfc.ac.uk and the www.dstl.gov.uk.
+The core partners in the Rainbow Seed Fund are the Biotechnology and Biological Sciences Research Council (BBSRC), the Natural Environment Research Council (NERC), the Science and Technology Facilities Council (STFC) and the Defence Science & Technology Laboratory (Dstl).

 Other partners are the Culham Centre for Fusion Energy (CCFE), National Physical Laboratory (NPL), the Food and Environment Research Agency (FERA), the Animal Health and Veterinary Laboratories Agency (AHVLA), James Hutton Institute and Public Health England on www.gov.uk.